-Councils are empowered to review all contracts and purchases negotiated or awarded by the president with or without competitive bidding and all contracts for consultative services entered into by the president.
-The review of contracts entered into by the president or other designated university personnel occurs after the contracts have been signed, not before, as the past tense is used in statute with respect to identifying contracts "negotiated or awarded" that are subject to review and approval.
+Councils are to review and approve all contracts and purchases negotiated or awarded by the president with or without competitive bidding and all contracts for consultative services entered into by the president.
+The review and approval of contracts entered into by the president or other designated university personnel occurs after the contracts have been signed, not before, as the past tense is used in statute with respect to identifying contracts "negotiated or awarded" that are subject to review and approval.
 This responsibility is designed to assure that trustees are advised of contracts for informational purposes.
-Councils may delegate the review of contracts/purchases below a certain threshold to the president or designee, with periodic review of this delegation.
+Councils may delegate the review of contracts/purchases below a certain threshold (e.g., less than \$20,000) to the president or designee, with periodic review of this delegation.